ISA HIST Section

 Merze tate prize for best Article in Historical International Relations

 • The Merze Tate Prize is given annually and recognizes the best article published in the previous year on subjects related to historical international relations.
-For the 2023 prize, articles first published between 1 July 2021 and 30 June 2022 are eligible.
+Nominations in 2025 are open to articles with a 2024 publication date.

 • Recipients must be a current member of ISA and may be at any stage of their career and from any country.
-Current members of the award committee are ineligible.
+Current members of the award committee and section officers are ineligible for the award.

 • Although eligibility is open to all career stages, the awards committee will take career stage into consideration when making decisions.